shannonphu/blog/_posts/2018-06-07-career-fair.markdown

 title:  "Talking to Recruiters"
 ---

-You try to stand out to recruiters by talking about what relevant work and project experience you've already done.
+Try to stand out to recruiters by talking about what relevant work and project experience you've already done.
 I go about doing so with the following steps:
 1. Firm handshake + introduction (name + major + year)
 2. State what role you're looking for (ie software engineering internship)
 3. Ask what opportunities their company has for that role and what the program is like